optimagic-dev/optimagic/docs/source/development/eep-02-typing.md

 - The internal interface has proven flexible enough for many optimizers we had not wrapped when we designed it.
 It is easy to add more optional arguments to the decorator without breaking any existing code.
-- The decorator approach completely hides how we represent algorithms internally
+- The decorator approach completely hides how we represent algorithms internally.
-- Since we read a lot of information from function signatures (as opposed to registering options somewhere) there is no duplicated information.
+- Since we read a lot of information from function signatures (as opposed to registering options somewhere), there is no duplicated information.
 If we change the approach to collecting information, we still need to ensure there is no duplication or possibility to provide wrong information to estimagic.

 **Problems**

-- Type checkers complain about the `._algorithm_info` hack
+- Type checkers complain about the `._algorithm_info` hack.
 - All computations and signature checking are done eagerly for all algorithms at import time.
 This is one of the reasons why imports are slow.
-- The first few arguments to the minimize functions follow a naming scheme and any typo in those names would lead to situations that are hard to debug (e.g. if `lower_bound` was miss-typed as `lower_buond` we would assume that the algorithm does not support lower bounds but has a tuning parameter called `lower_buond`)
+- The first few arguments to the minimize functions follow a naming scheme and any typo in those names would lead to situations that are hard to debug (e.g. if `lower_bound` was miss-typed as `lower_buond` we would assume that the algorithm does not support lower bounds but has a tuning parameter called `lower_buond`).

 #### Proposal